 UV protection can be divided into chemical and physical (containing ingredients like zinc oxide and titanium dioxide), and sunscreen can contain one or the other, or in many cases, both.
 Korean sunscreens are available for every skin type and concern — whether you have ultra-sensitive, dry, oily, or acne-prone skin, there is a product for you.

 A sleeping mask makes the most of your skin’s night-time ability to regenerate.
 This last step of the nighttime routine is great for many skin concerns — but it’s a life-saver for dehydrated skin.

 Sleeping masks can be used a few times a week (or more often if required) after or instead of your moisturiser, depending on your individual concerns.

-When layering moisturising products, it is vital that all water-based products are applied before oil-based products — i.e. if you are using an oil-based serum, then you should not apply a water-based cream on top, and a water-based sleeping mask should not be applied over an oil-based cream.
-This is because your skin more readily absorbs water, and water-based products would not be absorbed well after oil.
+When layering moisturising products, it is important to apply water-based products before oil-based products — i.e. if you are using an oil-based serum, then you should not apply a water-based cream on top, and a water-based sleeping mask should not be applied over an oil-based cream.
+This is because water-based products are usually not absorbed well after oil.

 Don’t be overwhelmed and discouraged however — most brands have good websites with product information available in English, and it sometimes helps to read reviews left by others.
 And you can always contact us and we will do our best to help you 🙂